bmizepatterson/bmizepatterson.github.io/_posts/2018-09-24-the-javascript-regex.markdown

 ## Using a regular expression in JS

-Defining your regular expression is one thing; using it to search and/or replace text is another.
+Defining your regular expression is one thing; using it to search text is another.
 Thankfully, the JS RexExp object comes with several useful methods.

 ### Testing for a match